Kintoyyy/MikroTik-LibreQos-Integration/README.md

 - **Automation**: Eliminates manual updates to the `ShapedDevices.csv` file.
 - **Accuracy**: Ensures rate limits and PPP secret data are always in sync with the MikroTik router.
 - **Efficiency**: Saves time and reduces errors in managing LibreQoS traffic shaping.
+- **Flexibility**: Configure multiple routers and their features through the centralized `config.json` file.
+- **Granular Control**: Fine-tune settings for each service type (DHCP, Hotspot, PPPoE) on a per-router basis.

 ---